NCAR/DART/models/lorenz_96_2scale/readme.rst

 ~~~~~~~~~~~~~~~~~~~

 This DART model interface was developed by Josh Hacker as an adaptation of
-Tim Hoar's Lorenz 96 implementation.
+the Lorenz 96 implementation.
 The 2-scale model is the second model
 described in Lorenz (1996).

 Quick Start